-As a French teacher, you'll get the chance to pass on your language skills to others.
-Continue reading to learn more about education, certification and licensing requirements, and the career outlook for this profession.
+Research what it takes to become a french teacher.
+Learn about education, certification and licensing requirements, and job outlook to find out if this is the career for you.
 Schools offering Teaching & Learning degrees can also be found in these popular choices.

 Career Information At a Glance

-French teachers teach students the fundamentals of the French language including grammar and structure, speaking, and comprehension.
-Discover degree options, career statistics, and job growth expectancy below in the chart below.
+French teachers teach students the fundamentals of the French language, including grammar and structure, speaking, and comprehension.
+The chart below will give you an overview of what you need to know about entering this field.

 |Certification and Licensure||State certification or licensure for all middle and high school instructors.
 Some states require potential French teachers to pass specialty exams prior to licensure.|

 |Job Growth (2012-2022)||12% (for all elementary and middle school instructors)*, 6% (for all high school instructors)*|

 |Median Salary (2013)||$53,590 (for all elementary school teachers)*, $55,360 (for all secondary school teachers)*|

 What Requirements Must I Fulfill To Teach French?